sameera-velicheti/llm-inference-web/testing/puppeteer/puppeteer-guide.md

 cd llm-inference-web
 npm install

 //IMPORTANT: before turning on the server, you must manually put in your API keys into the .env file.
-After the git is cloned onto your device, look for the .env file in the cloned files.
-You will need to edit the .env file by plugging in the corresponding API keys. node backend/server.js
+//After the git is cloned onto your device, look for the .env file in the cloned files.
+//You will need to edit the .env file by plugging in the corresponding API keys. node backend/server.js

 //should say "Server running on http://localhost:3000"